HyphaApp/hypha-site/themes/zen/README.md

 ## Multilingual

-Arabic, English, French, German, Norwegian, Portugis and Swedish translations are included and you can easily add more to the `i18n` site directory.
+Arabic, Finnish, English, Hebrew, French, German, Norwegian, Portugis and Swedish translations are included and you can easily add more to the `i18n` site directory.
 All but English and Swedish are contributed by users, thanks!

 A language selector will be included on sites with more than one language.
 Add `languageName` to your language configuration, this is what will be displayed in the selector.